holochain/holochain/docs/specs/src/hwp_3_correctness.md

 ### Human​ ​Error

 There are some aspects of security, especially those of human error, that all systems are subject to.
-People​ ​will​ ​still​ ​lose​ ​their​ ​keys,​ ​use​ ​weak​ ​passwords,​ ​get​ ​computer​ ​viruses, etc.​ ​​ But, crucially, in the realm of "System Correctness" and "confidence,"​ the question that needs addressing is how the system interfaces with mechanisms to mitigate against human error.
+People​ ​will​ ​still​ ​lose​ ​their​ ​keys,​ ​use​ ​weak​ ​passwords,​ ​get​ ​computer​ ​viruses, etc. But, crucially, in the realm of "System Correctness" and "confidence,"​ the question that needs addressing is how the system interfaces with mechanisms to mitigate against human error.
 Holochain provides significant tooling to support key management in the form of its ​core​ ​Distributed​ ​Public Key​ ​Infrastructure (DPKI) and DeepKey app built on that infrastructure.
-Among other things, this tooling ​provides​ ​assistance​ ​in​ ​managing​ ​keys,​ ​managing​ ​revocation​ ​methods,​ ​and reclaiming​ ​control​ ​of​ ​applications​ ​when​ ​keys​ ​or​ ​devices​ ​have​ ​become​ ​compromised. \[WP-TODO: ACB\] \[Need to be able to refer to external docs on DeepKey and DPKI\]
+Among other things, this tooling ​provides​ ​assistance​ ​in​ ​managing​ ​keys,​ ​managing​ ​revocation​ ​methods,​ ​and reclaiming​ ​control​ ​of​ ​applications​ ​when​ ​keys​ ​or​ ​devices​ ​have​ ​become​ ​compromised.

+A definition and specification of a DPKI system is outside of the scope of this paper; see the [DeepKey design specification](https://github.com/holochain/deepkey/blob/main/docs/2023/README.md) for a more thorough exploration.

 ## Evolvability